BehindTheMusicTree/audiometa/CONTRIBUTING.md

 **Note:** CI runs tests separately by marker (`unit`, `integration`, `e2e`) with coverage.
 The coverage threshold of 85% applies to the combined total.

 **Note:** CI tests run on pinned OS versions (e.g., Ubuntu 22.04, macOS 14) for consistency.
-OS versions are pinned in `.github/workflows/ci.yml` to ensure system package version availability and consistency with pinned versions in `system-dependencies.toml`.
+OS versions are pinned in `.github/workflows/ci.yml` to ensure system package version availability and consistency with pinned versions in `system-dependencies-prod.toml`, `system-dependencies-test-only.toml`, and `system-dependencies-lint.toml`.
 Python package versions are pinned in `pyproject.toml`.
 This prevents breakages when GitHub Actions updates `-latest` runners.
 See `.github/workflows/ci.yml` for the specific pinned OS versions.

-**System dependency version verification:** Before running any tests, pytest automatically verifies that installed system dependency versions (ffmpeg, flac, mediainfo, id3v2, bwfmetaedit, exiftool) match the pinned versions defined in `system-dependencies.toml`.
+**System dependency version verification:** Before running any tests, pytest automatically verifies that installed system dependency versions (ffmpeg, flac, mediainfo, id3v2, bwfmetaedit, exiftool) match the pinned versions defined in `system-dependencies-prod.toml` and `system-dependencies-test-only.toml`.
 This uses the shared `scripts/verify-system-dependency-versions.py` script (also used by pre-commit hooks and installation scripts).
 If versions don't match, pytest will exit with an error message before running tests.
 This ensures tests always run with the exact same tool versions as CI and local development environments.
 To fix version mismatches, update your system dependencies using the installation scripts: `./scripts/install-system-dependencies-ubuntu.sh` (Ubuntu), `./scripts/install-system-dependencies-macos.sh` (macOS), or `.\scripts\install-system-dependencies-windows.ps1` (Windows).

 **Note:** On Windows, version verification skips optional tools (`id3v2`, `mediainfo`, `exiftool`) that are not needed for e2e tests.
 See the Windows CI differences section below for details.